kgish/viriciti-assignment-export/tooling/README.md

 * connect to MongoDB if possible
 * get vehicle stats: soc, speed, current, odo, voltage
 * collate results and order by date
-* generate a csv file
+* generate a CSV file

 ## Test